orientechnologies/orientdb-docs/SQL.md

 ```sql
 SELECT DISTINCT name FROM City
 ```
-In OrientDB you would write:
+In OrientDB, you would write:
 ```sql
 SELECT DISTINCT(name) FROM City
 ```